 Kampyo is the dried shavings of a calabash gourd Lagenaria siceraria var. hispida, a white-flowered gourd.
 It resembles cream-colored ribbons.
 Most of the gourd grown in Japan comes from Tochigi prefecture, north of Tokyo.

 Although the gourd originated in the tropical regions of Africa and Asia, Japan is the only country where kanpyo has been eaten since the Edo period (1603-1867).
 It is a valued and unique traditional food in Japanese cuisine.

-It’s used in sushi dishes such as futomaki, as thin rolls called kanpyo-maki (かんぴょう巻き), and the pieces scattered on top of chirashi sushi.
+It’s used in sushi dishes such as futomaki, a thin kanpyo roll called kanpyo-maki (かんぴょう巻き), and scattered on top of chirashi sushi.
 It’s also an edible string to bind foods, such as kombu rolls and mochi kinchaku (deep-fried tofu skins stuffed with mochi).

 What Does It Taste